-Still, it is not disclosed whether they do whole automated nurturing campaigns with this content on their website.
+Still, whether they do whole automated nurturing campaigns with this content on their website is not disclosed.

-This example of a realtor website I found feels more like the standard home valuation lead capture pages you can find on many real estate websites.
+This example of a realtor website feels more like the standard home valuation lead capture pages you can find on many real estate websites.

 Is Homebot Worth It?

 In terms of performance, it is.
-There is anecdotal evidence from one customer that the open rate is pretty high with 96%. (source)
+There is anecdotal evidence from one customer that the open rate is pretty high at 96%. (source)

 Another point that makes it worth it is that the software helps real estate agents to keep potential clients within their atmosphere, increase loyalty and position them as experts.